ldtteam/MinecoloniesWiki/pages/src/source/buildings/apiary.md

     {% include contentblock/stock-gui.html buildingname="Apiary" header="The second tab of the GUI is <strong>Minimum Stock</strong>.
 It has one button:" image="../../assets/images/gui/apiarygui2.png" %}

-    {% include contentblock/settings-gui.html settingskey="apiary" header="The third tab of the GUI is <strong>Settings</strong>.
+    {% include contentblock/settings-gui.html key="apiary" header="The third tab of the GUI is <strong>Settings</strong>.
 It has two buttons:" image="../../assets/images/gui/apiarygui3.png" %}

     {% include contentblock/basic.html header="The fourth tab of the GUI is <strong>Flowers</strong>." content="Here you designate what flowers you want the Beekeeper to request and use during breeding.
 By default, all flowers are turned off." image="../../assets/images/gui/apiarygui4.png" %}